 4. HTTPS Now for Safari

-HTTPS is encryption which prevents any 3rd party to know what data is retrieved on the browser.
-It creates a secure tunnel to load the pages over an SSL/TSL protocol which are designed to provide communications security over a computer network.
+HTTPS is encryption that prevents any 3rd party to know what data is retrieved on the browser.
+It creates a secure tunnel to load the pages over an SSL/TSL protocol which is designed to provide communications security over a computer network.
 Many sites online do not use this encryption.

 HTTPS for Safari redirects all HTTP (Non-Secure) sites/pages or public network requests to HTTPS protocol thus keeping all your browsing data safe.

 5. Dashlane – Password Manager

 Dashlane is a popular name when it comes to protecting passwords and managing them.
 Moreover, it also fills all your passwords, payments, and personal details wherever you need them, across the web, on any device.